 There are many people who believe that playing an instrument is simply done by reading music arranged by someone else off of a page.
 There is so much more to music than that.
 My middle school band director taught students about improvisation and encouraged us to practice the skill whenever possible, something I appreciated as music became harder to read.
 Other band directors I had taught students how to compose and arrange music, and encouraged students to create their own compositions.
-Speaking of reading music, read more on how to make music accessible for students with low vision here.

 Built in group of friends